luisgecas/luisgecas/README.md

-- 👋 Hi, I’m @luisgecas
+👋 Hi, I’m @luisgecas
+👀 I’m interested in:
-- 👀 I’m interested in web scraping using Python + Selenium
+      - web scraping using Python + Selenium
+      - No code tools like Bubble and Adalo
-- 🌱 I’m currently learning Selenium.
+- 🌱 I’m currently learning Bubble
-- 💞️ I’m looking to collaborate on projects involving web scraping using Python + Selenium.
+- 💞️ I’m looking to collaborate on projects involving no code tools
 - 📫 Contact me: luisgecas_78@hotmail.com

 <!---